-Our adventure starts in the fishing port of Ísafjörður in the NW of Iceland where we meet up with the owner and captain of the Aurora.
-Sigurður is his name and he is a true pioneer who enjoys nothing more than sharing his experience and love of the mountains and fjords with you.
-Jökull Bergmann the owner of Bergmenn Mountain Guides teamed up with him in 2006 to make the first sail boat ski touring trip happen, and since than this unique product has gained great popularity.
+Our adventure starts in the fishing port of Ísafjörður in the NW of Iceland where we meet up with the captain of Arktika.
+Jökull Bergmann, the owner of Bergmenn Mountain Guides, teamed up with Sigurður, the owner of Arktika, in 2006 to make the first sailboat ski touring trip happen, and since then this unique product has gained great popularity.
 This is truly a different experience.
-First descents and exploration is the name of the game in between feasting on fresh seafood and local produce prepared by our gourmet captain and his crew.
+First descents and exploration is the name of the game in between feasting on fresh seafood and local food prepared by our gourmet captain and his crew.

 What makes this trip so very special?

 - The unique combo of sailing and skiing

 - Hornstrandir Nature Reserve with breath taking views, birdlife, seals and Arctic Foxes

 - Great food from the surrounding environment, fresh fish and mussels hand picked as we go

 - No other people around and most certainly no tracks on the slopes

 - The service of dedicated professionals, experts on the terrain, history and nature

 - Learn the ropes on a sailboat as we go